isomerpages/mlaw-cmc/_about-us/About Us.md

 variant: markdown
 description: ""
 ---
-<h1>About Us</h1>
+<h1> About Us</h1>
 <div class="isomer-image-wrapper">
 <img style="width: 600px" height="auto" width="100%" title="About Us" alt="About Us" src="/images/1504082743734.png">
 </div>
-<p>The Community Mediation Unit is the people behind the operations, administration
+<p style="font-family:Arial;">The Community Mediation Unit is the people behind the operations, administration and management of the Community Mediation Centre (CMC).
+Full-time public
-and management of the Community Mediation Centre (CMC).
-Full-time public service officers of the Ministry of Law manage the administration of mediation cases, management of CMC Volunteer Mediators, publicity and outreach work as well as other administrative matters.</p>
+service officers of the Ministry of Law manage the administration of mediation cases, management of CMC Volunteer Mediators, publicity and outreach work as well as other administrative matters.</p>